 Where can I see the analyst ratings in the app?

-You are able to see Analyst ratings for each of the stocks that are available for trading - simply click on the stock, scroll down and you will see it under Key Stats.
+• You are able to see Analyst ratings for each of the stocks that are available for trading - simply tap on the stock to open its instrument details page, scroll down and you will see it under Key Stats.